GOVTNZ/silverstripe-googletracking/README.md

 The full list of supported atributes is:

 	data-ga-event
 			name of event to listen to.
-Can be 'click' or 'submit'. data-ga-category
+Can be 'click', 'submit' or 'pageload'. data-ga-category
 			category sent in tracking event
 	data-ga-action